-Either you or we may close your account (other than a CD) at any time for any reason or no reason without prior notice.
+Either you or we may close your account at any time for any reason or no reason without prior notice.
 We are not required to close your account at your request if you have pending transactions, the account is overdrawn, your account is subject to legal process (such as a garnishment, attachment, execution or lew) or any type of holds (such as collateral hold, decedent hold or deposit hold).
 In those cases, we will limit the types of transactions that you can make until pending transactions are paid or returned, the balance is no longer negative and any legal restriction/hold has been released.
 After we restrict your account in preparation for closing, we will not pay any additional interest on the account.
 We may automatically close your account if the balance is \$0 or negative.
-Either you or we may close your CD account on any maturity date without cause.